gretkierewicz/dissertation/README.md

 - Employees / Added pensum group field.
 Additional field to serializer and Pensum endpoint added as well.
 - Pensum / Refactoring of employee's serializer fields - much more readable
 - Pensum / Moved logic from model to serializer and rearranged fields
+- Pensum / FIX for factors to filter when at List view

 ### To be done: